LongVT: Incentivizing "Thinking with Long Videos" via Native Tool Calling: Introduction

 In this paper, we introduce \textbf{LongVT}, an end-to-end agentic framework that elicits LMMs' ability for ``Thinking with \textbf{Long V}ideos'' via a three-stage training strategy with large-scale and high-quality \textbf{T}ool-augmented data from VideoSIAH.
 The \emph{first} stage performs cold-start SFT that empowers the base LMM with three fundamental capabilities: \textbf{(1)} proposing a precise window for relevant event(s), \textbf{(2)} reasoning over densely resampled frames within the window, and \textbf{(3)} self-correcting when the window is suboptimal.
 The \emph{second} stage adopts agentic RL for enhancing the model's generalization over open-ended QA tasks.
 Unlike existing work that relies on answer-only rewards for video QA and IoU rewards for temporal grounding \cite{feng2025videor1, wang2025timer1}, we design a joint answer-temporal grounding reward function that explicitly encourages exploratory rollouts with improved temporal localization while preserving answer correctness.
 The \emph{third} stage leverages agentic RFT where the model is further optimized by utilizing filtered rollout traces distilled from its own RL-trained policy.
 This stage stabilizes agentic behaviors learned during RL and consolidates fine-grained temporal localization and multi-step reasoning.

-The contributions of our work can be summarized in three major aspects. \textbf{First}, we introduce an end-to-end agentic paradigm that natively interleaves multimodal tool-augmented CoT with on-demand clip inspection over hours-long videos, thereby enabling LMMs to perform more effective and reliable long-video reasoning. \textbf{Second}, to facilitate training and evaluation of evidence-sparse long-video reasoning, we construct a scalable data pipeline that produces diverse and high-quality QAs and tool-integrated reasoning traces, and a dedicated benchmark under a video segment-in-a-haystack setting. \textbf{Third}, we conduct comprehensive ablations on data recipes, training strategies, and design choices, together with extensive analysis on training dynamics, establishing a state-of-the-art baseline for ``Thinking with Long Videos'' with invaluable insights.
+The contributions of our work can be summarized in three major aspects. \textbf{First}, we introduce an end-to-end agentic paradigm that natively interleaves multimodal tool-augmented CoT with on-demand clip inspection over hours-long videos, thereby enabling LMMs to perform more effective and reliable long-video reasoning. \textbf{Second}, to facilitate training and evaluation of evidence-sparse long-video reasoning, we construct a scalable data pipeline that produces diverse and high-quality QAs and tool-integrated reasoning traces, and a dedicated benchmark under a video segment-in-a-haystack setting. \textbf{Third}, we conduct comprehensive ablations and are the first to systematically validate that the joint answer-temporal grounding reward and RFT each yield consistent gains over SFT and RL alone for long-video reasoning, establishing a state-of-the-art baseline with invaluable insights.